-A semi-intermediate course of the martial art system of Danzan Ryu Jujitsu.
-Course will focus on history of techniques, application of proper breathing, beginning level holds, intermediate sweeps and trips, basic hip throws, basic striking combinations, and how to receive semi-intermediate level throws and holds safely.
-54-108 hours laboratory for 1-2 laboratory units.
-AA/AS GE.
-Transfer: CSU, UC; CSU GE Area E. Max UC credit, 4 units of KIN activity courses.
+A third semester course of the martial art system of Danzan Ryu Jujitsu: a hybrid of Japanese Jujitsu, Judo, and Kenpo, and the Hawaiian art of Lua.
+Techniques are not strength based and primarily involve the use of joint and nerve manipulation, precision striking, and throwing to subdue an attacker.
+This course will focus on ukemi, escapes, locks, sweep throws, reap throws, hip throws, pins, striking combinations, and how to receive techniques safely.
+Strongly Recommended: DRJ1 and/or DRJ2.54-108 laboratory hours per semester.
+AA/ AS GE.
+Transfer: CSU, UC; CSU GE: E. Max UC Credit, 4 Units of KIN activity courses.

-KIN DRJ3 DANZAN RYU JUJITSU 3 1-2 UNITS
+KIN DRJ4 DANZAN RYU JUJITSU 4

-An intermediate level course of the martial art system of Danzan Ryu Jujitsu.
-Course will focus on history of techniques, more advanced ukemi, advanced holds, beginning level pins, intermediate hip throws, basic drop throws, striking combinations, and how to receive intermediate techniques safely.
-54-108 hours laboratory for 1-2 laboratory units.
+A fourth semester course of the martial art system of Danzan Ryu Jujitsu: a hybrid of Japanese Jujitsu, Judo, and Kenpo, and the Hawaiian art of Lua.
+Techniques are not strength based and primarily involve the use of joint and nerve manipulation, precision striking, and throwing to subdue an attacker.
+This course will focus on ukemi, escapes, locks, constrictions, hip throws, drop throws, and how to receive techniques safely.
+Strongly Recommended: DRJ1 and/or DRJ2 and/ or DRJ3.
+54-108 laboratory hours.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE Area E. Max UC credit, 4 units of KIN activity courses.
+Transfer: CSU, UC; CSU GE: E. Max UC Credit, 4 Units of KIN activity courses.